 Douglas County’s more than 300 miles of groomed snowmobile and winter ATV trails entice thousands of outdoor enthusiasts each year — and there’s no questioning why.
 Our trails are kept in great condition, you’ll meet lots of friendly people along the way, our trailside businesses welcome sledders and four-wheelers with open arms, and our winter scenery is second to none.

 The Tri-County Corridor connects Ashland and Superior, parallel to the north side of US Highway 2, passing through beautiful forests.
-Other notable trails passing through Douglas County include the Gandy Dance State Trail, the Saunders State Trail, and the Wild Rivers State Trail.
+Other notable trails passing through Douglas County include the Gandy Dancer State Trail, the Saunders State Trail, and the Wild Rivers State Trail.

 The City of Superior recently opened a number of new routes for winter use trails.
 These trails connect the Gandy Dance Trail to the Wild Rivers Trail and Tri-County Corridor.
 The City is in the ongoing process of erecting the signage required.